data-community-of-practice/AI-Graph-Obsidian/tools/what-is-diffusion-model.md

 ## Introduction

-In recent years, artificial intelligence (AI) has made significant advancements in generating images from text descriptions—a capability once thought to be science fiction.
+In recent years, artificial intelligence (AI) has made significant advancements in generating images from text descriptions, a capability once thought to be science fiction.
 Among the various techniques driving this progress, diffusion models have emerged as a particularly powerful approach.
 But what exactly is a diffusion model in AI?
 Let's break it down in simpler terms.

 ## What is a Diffusion Model?